 Other ADU Law Updates

-Although AB 221 and SB-897 are two very big bills that make a lot of changes, other changes are coming in 2023 as well.
+Although AB 221 and SB-897 are two very big bills that make a lot of changes, other changes were made in 2023 and are expected to come in 2024 as well.
 Here is a quick overview of a few worth mentioning.

 AB 916 ADU Law